Rampant Population Growth Depletes Resources, Increases Hunger: Seminar - UrduPoint

 Rampant Population Growth Depletes Resources, Increases Hunger: Seminar

-DG KHAN, (UrduPoint / Pakistan Point News - 7th Jun, 2024) The Local Population Welfare Department organized a seminar titled Pre-Marital Counseling aimed at controlling population growth 'out of proportion in society'.
+DG KHAN, (UrduPoint / Pakistan Point News - 10th Jun, 2024) Local Population Welfare Department organised as seminar titled Pre Marital Counselling aimed at controlling population spreading 'out of proportion in the country.

-It was attended by a large number of traders, members of civil society, religious scholars, and others hailing from different walks of life.
+It was attended by a large number of traders, members from civil society, religious scholars and others hailing from different walks of life.

-Additional Deputy Commissioner General Ghulam Mustafa Shahzad, being chief, said on the occasion that the district administration was disseminating the Punjab government's message regarding the devastating impacts of increasing population in society.
+Additional Deputy Commissioner General Ghulam Mustafa Shahzad being chief, said on the occasion the district administration was disseminating Punjab government's message regarding devastating impacts of increasing population in society.

-He said the rampant population growth was depleting resources rapidly.
-Ill population planning has left more than two million people deprived of education.
+He said the rampant population growth was leading to deplete country's resources rapidly.
+Weak population planning had left more than two million people deprived of education.

-The success of Punjab government initiatives could reap fruit with healthier participation from the community, he said.
+Success of Punjab government's initiatives with regard to controlling population could reap fruits only by healthier participation of the community, he said.

-District Population Welfare Officer Huma Mehdi termed premature marriage the significant cause of the ascending population across the country.
+District Population Welfare Officer Huma Mehdi termed premature- marriage was the significant cause of ascending population across the country.

-She said the population welfare department was offering free advice to couples over heredity diseases.
+She said population welfare department was offering free of cost advises to couples over heredity diseases.

-She said every institution, department, and walk of life has to play a collective role in evolving a healthy society.
+She said every institution, department and even walk of life has to play collective roll for evolving a healthy society.

-Family planning was in need of time, and putting a gap between the births of children was an essential matter to get meaningful results.
+Family planning was need of time and putting gap between birth of children was essential matter to get the meaningful results.

-CEO of Health, Dr. Adrees Laghari, said the health department would keep backing the Population Welfare Department to control the unbridled population.
-Since it wasn't only depleting our resources but also increasing hunger at large in our society,.
+CEO Health Dr Adrees Laghari said the health department would keep on backing Population Welfare Department to control the unbridled population.
+Since it wasn't only depleting our resources, increasing hunger at large in our society.

 Qari Jamal Abdul Nasir said islam press for spending life through pure means and resources.

-Other speakers include Anisa Fatima, Mazhar Lashari, Abdul Ghaforsifi, Malik Siraj Ahmed, Sajjad Naqvi, Riaz Jazeb, Qari Jamal Andal Nasir, Professor Farhat Sarkani, and Dr. Amber Shahzai.
+Others who addressed the seminar including Anisa Fatima, Mazhar Lashari, Abdul Ghaforsifi, Malik Siraj Ahmed, Sajjad Naqvi, Riaz Jazeb, Qari Jamal Andal Nasir, Professor Farhat Sarkani and Dr. Amber Shahzai.

 Recent Stories